-30 Scrutiny of settlement agreements
+31 Scrutiny of settlement agreements

-How will a settlement agreement terminating an IP infringement dispute be scrutinised from a competition perspective?
+How would a settlement agreement terminating an IP infringement dispute be scrutinised from a competition perspective?
+What are the key factors informing such an analysis?

-The ACCP provides a broad definition of an agreement which may be subject to the OCCP president's analysis.
+The ACCP provides a broad definition of an agreement, which may be subject to the OCCP president's analysis.
 As a result, there is no difference between analysing a settlement agreement terminating an IP dispute and any other agreement regarding IP rights from the perspective of competition law.
-An agreement whereby one party agrees not to compete with respect to the patented product may be recognised as infringing the provisions of the ACCP regarding competition-restricting agreements (limiting or controlling production or sale as well as technical development or investments), unless such agreement meets the requirements specified in the Regulation of 13 December 2011.
+An agreement whereby one party agrees not to compete in respect of the patented product may be recognised as infringing the provisions of the ACCP regarding competition-restricting agreements (limiting or controlling production or sale as well as technical development or investments), unless such agreement meets the requirements specified in the Regulation of 13 December 2011.